Skip to main content

 Questions We Hear

-Manufacturing is the number one most-targeted sector globally for ransomware, with attacks surging 61% year-on-year.
+Manufacturing is the number-one most-targeted sector globally for ransomware, with attacks surging 61% year-on-year.
 Firms face an average of 28 days operational downtime and $1.3 million USD in recovery costs following an attack.
-Even a fraction of that impact dwarfs the cost of a structured programme.
-Our engagements start at $1,750 per month — less than the cost of a single day of unplanned production downtime for most NZ manufacturers.
+Even a fraction of that impact dwarfs the cost of structured monthly support.
+Support starts from $1,750 a month — less than the cost of a single day of unplanned production downtime for most NZ manufacturers.

 Our IT team handles our cybersecurity — why do we need more? +